JanMarcelKezmann/TensorFlow-Advanced-Segmentation-Models/README.md

 |**EfficientNet** | ``'efficientnetb0' 'efficientnetb1' 'efficientnetb2' 'efficientnetb3' 'efficientnetb4' 'efficientnetb5' 'efficientnetb6' efficientnetb7'``|

     All backbones have weights trained on 2012 ILSVRC ImageNet dataset.

+**Further Model Information**

+<p>A new feature makes it possible to define the model as a Subclassed Model or as a Functional Model instead.
+To define the model as a Subclassed Model just write: **tasm.UNet** to define the UNet or replace it with any other model.
+If you want to define the Functional Model instead just append **.model()**, i.e. **tasm.UNet.model()**</p>

 ## Citing